ishanpranav/math-120-discrete-mathematics/README.md

-# Discrete Math
+# Discrete Mathematics
-This is a collection of problem set solutions from the NYU MATH 120 Discrete Math course.
+This is a collection of problem set solutions from the NYU MATH 120 Discrete Mathematics course.